maniankara/aws_sysops_certification/2_ha/exercise.md

    - Now, [enable sticky session](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/elb-sticky-sessions.html) based on duration (say 20 seconds) and try again to refresh the lb url.
     - You should note that, the switching of the hosts happens only after sticky timeout (20 seconds in this case)

+RDS backup and restore
+* Restore RDS to and from S3
+* Pilot instance etc.